fsprojects/FSharpLint/docs-gen/markdown/NumberOfItems.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
-(Default true) `MaxItems` - An integer property that specifies the max number of function parameters.
+`enabled` - A boolean property that can enable and disable this rule.
+(Default true) `maxItems` - An integer property that specifies the max number of function parameters.
 (Default 5)

 #### MaxNumberOfMembers

 ##### Cause

-A class contains more than a configurable number of members (`MaxItems`).
+A class contains more than a configurable number of members (`maxItems`).

 ##### Rationale